lina767/statutes/rules-of-procedure.md

 There are four Standing Committees which shall convene at each General Assembly, provided there are issues to discuss: Finances; Membership; Resolutions and Manifesto; and Statutory Documents.
 The role of the Standing Committees is to deliberate the issues in depth and to deliver a recommendation to the General Assembly.

-In each Standing Committee, the member organisations have one vote each, and only one delegate per member organisation may contribute to the discussion and vote of each Standing Committee.
+In each Standing Committee, the member organisations have one vote each, and only one delegate per member organisation vote of each Standing Committee.
 The Bureau shall, and observer members may, be represented at each Standing Committee in a non-voting capacity.

 The Bureau shall appoint, subject to confirmation by the General Assembly, a Chair (the congress Chairs, unless otherwise stated) and Secretary for each Standing Committee.